A-Benlolo/WeeperVM/README.md

 ## Virtualized Code

-The virtual code provided in this repository is almost entirely uncommented, since the comments gave away too much in terms of solving.
-Even so, variable and label names are intact and help quite a bit.
+Commented and uncommented code are available.

-The commented code will be added after a writeup for a valid solution is submitted.
+The commented code contains the solution to the challenge as well as a high-level solution process.

 ### Formal Syntax